mediafinger/rabbitmq_info/PITCHME.md

 * set `delivery-mode=2` to persist every message before queueing it
 * messages will survive restarts of the whole system
 * define the queues and the exchanges as `durable`
-* _lazy queues_ are similiar, but even slower, as they remove the message from RAM
-* only use _lazy queues_ when you expect extremely long queues, or suffer from unpredictable performance
 * when the system goes down, messages that have not been persisted yet, might still get lost
 * I/O performance of the system must be high, to not slow message handling down
+* _lazy queues_® are similiar, but even slower, as they remove the message from RAM
+* use _lazy queues_ when you expect extremely long queues, or suffer from unpredictable performance

 ---